All Episodes

 People don't like it when I talk about golf or the golf course.

-How much this divide matters is hard to gauge, but what this divide suggests is that some polling may be understating Trump's actual level of support.
+But what this divide suggests is that some polling may be understating Trump's actual level of support.

-Now you can you can hear the heads of the drive-by media exploding when they ponder this.
+Now, you can hear the heads of the drive-by media exploding when they ponder this.

-And of course you can envision the heads of the Republican leadership exploding at the same time.
+And of course, you can envision the heads of the Republican leadership exploding at the same time.

 This is the last thing they want to hear.